 However, a female’s blue cere will always be a lighter shade than a male’s.
-Even in the above study, researchers noted that the tested females never reached the same blue shade as males.
+Even in the above study, researchers concluded that the tested females never reached the same blue shade as males.

-Additionally, healthy female budgies with blue ceres tend to have white on the edges of their nostrils.
+Additionally, healthy female budgies with blue ceres tended to have white on the edges of their ceres.
 Females with a deep blue cere, no white included, may have a hormonal imbalance.

 Budgie’s Cere Turning Brown

-A budgie’s cere can turn brown, which is normal in females but can signify illness in males.
+A budgie’s cere can turn brown, which is normal in females.
+However, brown can signify illness in males.

 Female Budgie Cere Is Brown And Crusty

-A female budgie’s cere can turn brown (if it is not already brown) and can become crustier than usual.
+A female budgie’s cere can turn brown (if not already brown) and become crustier than usual.

-This is to be expected.
-If it turns a deeper shade of brown and becomes crustier than usual, that means it’s the mating season.
+If it turns a deeper shade of brown and becomes crustier than usual, it’s the mating season.
 Once this time passes, the cere should return to its original color.

-However, a more crusty cere than usual can be a symptom of illness.
-This is even more true if your budgie has other symptoms, such as the following:
+However, a more crusty cere than usual can be a symptom of illness, which is likely if your budgie displays other physical symptoms:

-Hyperkeratosis is a condition wherein the outer layer of skin becomes thicker than usual.
-This happens when the amount of keratin is present in larger amounts.
+Hyperkeratosis is when the outer layer of skin becomes thicker than usual, which happens when the amount of keratin is greater.

-Aside from vitamin deficiency, it can also be caused by arsenic poisoning.
-Arsenic may be accidentally ingested from the ground, water, and certain foods.
+Aside from a vitamin deficiency, it can also be due to arsenic poisoning, which can be ingested from the ground, water, and certain foods.